-Isolating Remote Snap replication faults

-Cabling for replication
+Isolating Remote Snap replication faults Cabling for replication

-Remote Snap replication is a licensed feature for disaster-recovery.
-This feature performs asynchronous replication of block-level data from a volume in a primary system to a volume in a secondary system by creating an internal snapshot of the primary volume, and copying the snapshot data to the secondary system via Fibre Channel (linear storage only) or iSCSI links.
+Remote Snap replication is a licensed disaster-recovery feature that performs asynchronous replication of block-level data from a volume in a primary storage system to a volume in a secondary system by creating an internal snapshot of the primary volume, and copying the snapshot data to the secondary system via FC (linear storage only) or iSCSI links.
 The primary volume exists in a primary disk group (linear storage) or pool (virtual storage) in the primary storage system.
-See "Connecting two storage systems to replicate volumes" (page 31) for host connection information concerning Remote Snap.
+Replication can be completed using either the SMU v3 for virtual storage or the SMU v2 for linear storage.
+See "Connecting two storage systems to replicate volumes" (page 36) for host connection information concerning Remote Snap.